-Online course: July 4th – 15th, 2022.
-Estimated session times are Mondays through Fridays from 9 am to 2 pm CET for live lectures and group sessions.
+Online course: 19 Aug – 30 Aug, 2024.
+Estimated session times are Mondays through Fridays between 8am and 6pm CEST for live lectures and group sessions.

 Please note that exact session times will be confirmed once registrations have closed (sessions will be scheduled according to the time zones of the registered course participants).